 Once a site is established, you will receive a Site ID and Site Description.
 These are required on all data sheets.

-Texas Stream Team is entirely grant funded and is limited financially in our ability to help our growing state-wide citizen scientists of 11,000+.
-Because of this, we highly encourage our citizen scientists to seek alternate funding sources.
-To help guide our monitors to funding sources, we have created a Funding Sources Document.
-For more questions, or for additional assistance, please feel free to contact us at TxStreamTeam@txstate.edu.
+Texas Stream Team is entirely grant-funded and is limited financially in our ability to help our growing state-wide community scientists of 11,000+.
+Because of this, we highly encourage our community scientists to seek alternate funding sources.

 There are several resources you can reference to obtain past rainfall information.
 The following are a few recommended methods for obtaining rainfall information.